dhis2/developer-portal/blog/2022-02-02-deep-dive-pwa-1.md/index.md

 ###### Automatically applying app updates when possible

 The [`PWALoadingBoundary`](https://github.com/dhis2/app-platform/blob/master/adapter/src/components/PWALoadingBoundary.js) component enables the app to sneak in app updates upon page load in most cases without the user needing to know or do anything.
-It’s implemented in the App Adapter [TODO: LINK] and is supported by the Offline Interface.
+It’s [implemented in the App Adapter](https://github.com/dhis2/app-platform/blob/a3490e03a2c2c4e706b5fad644d8f3beffc4a81a/adapter/src/index.js#L21-L31) and is supported by the Offline Interface.
 It wraps the rest of the app, and before rendering the component tree below it, it checks if there is a new service worker waiting to take over.
 If there is one, and only one tab of the app is open, it can instruct the new service worker to take over before loading the rest of the app to allow it to reload safely and without interfering with the user’s work.

 ```jsx
 export const PWALoadingBoundary = ({ children }) => {